 Once the cast is removed you may notice that the body part which was casted looks different to the other side.
 It may appear smaller and paler and the hair growth may also be different.
 This is all quite normal and is due to muscle wasting and a lack of sunlight to the skin.
 The colour and hair growth will slowly return to normal.

 Muscle wasting occurs because the body part has been immobilised and so the muscles have not been working.
-A rehabilitation programme should be proscribed for you to help regain muscle strength and size.
+A rehabilitation programme should be prescribed for you to help regain muscle strength and size.